Faculty and Staff

 Janet Hopkins joined the University of South Carolina School of Music in the fall 2008 semester,

-as Assistant Professor of Voice, mezzo-soprano.
+as Associate Professor of Voice, mezzo-soprano.
 Ms. Hopkins holds a Bachelor of Music

 degree in Music Education, cum laude, and a Masters Degree in Vocal Performance, cum